DIPlib/diplib/README.md

 Note that [*OME Bio-Formats*](https://www.openmicroscopy.org/bio-formats/) is optional, but *DIPjavaio* is currently useless without it.
-The *DIPjavaio* sources provided with this project are shared unde the same licence as the rest of the project (Apache 2.0), but by linking with *Bio-Formats*, your whole program will become GPL.
-This modue is not suitable for use in commercial, closed-source software.
+The *DIPjavaio* sources provided with this project are shared under the same licence as the rest of the project (Apache 2.0), but by linking with *Bio-Formats*, your whole program will become GPL.
+This module is not suitable for use in commercial, closed-source software.